Minimal Cases for Computing the Generalized Relative Pose using Affine Correspondences: Geometric Constraints from ACs

 A multi-camera system is made up of individual cameras denoted by $C_i$, as shown in Fig.~\ref{fig:AffineTransformation}.
-Its extrinsic parameters expressed in a multi-camera reference frame are represented as $(\mathbf{R}_i,\mathbf{t}_i)$.
+Take an AC seen by same camera for an example.
+The geometric constraints can be easily generalized to the case that the AC is seen by different cameras.
+The extrinsic parameters of camera $C_i$ expressed in a multi-camera reference frame are represented as $(\mathbf{R}_i,\mathbf{t}_i)$.
 For general motion, there is a 3DOF rotation and a 3DOF translation between two reference frames at time $k$ and $k+1$.
 Rotation $\mathbf{R}$ using Cayley parameterization and translation $\mathbf{t}$ can be written as:

 where $[1,q_x,q_y,q_z]^T$ is a homogeneous quaternion vector.
 Note that 180 degree rotations are prohibited in Cayley parameterization, but this is a rare case for consecutive frames.